 Day 4 - Shetland

-Our last full day on Shetland and we start with Stanydale Temple on the West Mainland.
+Our last full day on Shetland and we start in Lerwick, with the fantastic, award-winning Shetland Museum which displays over 3000 artefacts.
+We continue to Clickhimin Iron Age Broch and later wheelhouse situated just outside Lerwick.
+After lunch, we take a short journey to Stanydale Temple on the West Mainland.
 This extraordinary structure gained its name from its similarity to the megalithic temple sites in Malta.
 Its origins date between 2500-2000 BCE but it appears to have still been occupied into the early Iron Age.
 A series of alcoves, some with hearths and two massive post holes to support a timber-framed roof confirm the grandeur which helps to set this building apart from other Neolithic structures in Shetland.
-From there we drive to the Scord of Brouster, one of the earliest Neolithic farm sites in Shetland.
+We end the day at the Scord of Brouster, one of the earliest Neolithic farm sites in Shetland.
 Excavated in the 1970s, it spans a period from just after 3000 BC to around 1500 BC and comprises several houses and interlinked field walls.
-Returning to Lerwick, we visit the fantastic, award-winning Shetland Museum which displays over 3000 artefacts and end the day at Clickhimin Iron Age Broch and later wheelhouse situated just outside Lerwick.

 Day 5 - Shetland